darakesh/FRPHT/readme.md

   - all patient Functionality
   - view all patients in list
   - edit patient profile
+  - search patients using patient name or ID
+  - search patient from live video feed

  Admin:
   - all Doctor Functionality
   - create users
   - delete users
   - view all users in list

-Functionality need to add:

- Doctor:
- - search patients using patient name or ID
- - search patient using image file(photo)
- - search patient from live video feed